Sunsational! for 3rd-5th Graders

 sunsational! for Middle school students

-Each session of Space Rocks! will cover similar topics.
+Each session of Sunsational! will cover similar topics.
 The curriculum will be age appropriate.
 The middle school session will include more advanced activities in both the classroom and laboratory.

-Both sessions will include a field trip and conclude with student presentation of selected activities to their peers, family members and other adult guests on the last day of the program.
+Both sessions will include a field trip and conclude with student presentation of selected activities to their peers, family members and other adult guests on the last day of the program, followed by lunch.

 The African American Ethnic Academy and the BioPharmaceutical Technology Center Institute (BTC Institute), both 501(c)(3) non-profit educational organizations, have collaborated for over 20 years to offer A Celebration of Life, a summer science program for upper elementary and middle school students.
 Open to all students, an important goal of this partnership is to support underserved students’ interest in the life sciences and provide them with the tools for success in school